MicrosoftDocs/MIMDocs/MIMDocs/pam/planning-bastion-environment.md

 - Maintain a backup copy of AD and SQL for each change to users or role definitions in the dedicated admin forest.

-## Configuring appropriate Active Directory permissions
+## Configure appropriate Active Directory permissions

 The administrative forest should be configured to least privilege based on the requirements for Active Directory administration.